Here be a popular stop-off spot on the western banks of Loch Lomond and the car park could serve Glasgow Airport.

 That's thought to be fairy nuff, eh?

-Returning by the river, there's more supernatural nonsense in a field back over it although this lot should know better.
-A bit of pasture has been given a religious theme and the word 'retreat' might even have been used.
+Returning by the river, there's more supernatural nonsense in a field back over it, at least there possibly still could be if they ever get round to repairing the footbridge.
+A bit of pasture has been given a religious theme and the word 'retreat' might even be in play.

 St. Kessog is a reminder of Luss' importance as a 6th-century, Christian pilgrimage destination, apparently,

-In these secular times, however, they've not managed to quite fill all the boards that highlight the world's other main sites.
+In these secular times, however, they've not managed to quite fill all the boards that highlight the world's other main spots.

-Luss' Parish Church is on the site of Kessog's old pad but the present effort dates from just 1875 after some old Colquohon or other drowned in the loch.
+Luss Parish Church is on the site of Kessog's former pad but the present effort dates from just 1875 after some old Colquohon or other drowned in the loch.

 It's now known to be a major draw on the religious-tourism circuit and up to 2,000 people can visit on a good day, they say, which is another good reason to get to the Coach House early.